abissier/Weather-Dashboard/README.md

 This Weather Dashboard allows users to search for the weather outlook of multiple cities by retrieving data from another application's API.
 ```
+### Technologies Used
+Javascript, HTML, CSS, and Open Weather API.

 ### Deployed Link
 https://abissier.github.io/Weather-Dashboard/